vivek-vilvaraj/libcxlmi_old/README.md

 - Works on any host OS.
 - Does not require an OS (pre-boot).

-1. Abstractions (opaque data structures):
+Provided abstractions (opaque data structures):
 - `struct cxlmi_ctx`: library context object - holds general information common to all opened/tracked endpoints as well as library settings.
 Before discovery a new context must be created via `cxlmi_new_ctx()`, and once finished